SaadiIftikhar/N26/FirstTask/chrater_markdown.md

-# Exploratory Testing Charter: Monefy App Onboarding Flow
+# Monefy App Exploratory Testing - Onboarding Flow

-**Duration:** 30 minutes
-**Device:** [Pixel 7 Pro, Android 16]
-**App Version:** [version 1.18.0 com.monefy.app.lite]
-**Platform:** Android
+## Exploratory Testing Charters

+**Charter:**
+Explore the onboarding flow of the Monefy app, including the three welcome screens, the promotional offer screen, and contextual help tooltips shown during first-time use.
+The goal is to assess the usability, content clarity, and visual consistency of the onboarding experience.

+**Scope:**
+- Initial onboarding screens (Welcome, Spend Control, Financial Goals)
+- Promotional offer screen after onboarding
+- Help texts/tooltips displayed on first app launch

 ---

-## Charter

-Explore the onboarding experience of the Monefy app, including the initial three screens, the welcome offer screen, and the four contextual help texts.
-Identify any usability issues, inconsistencies, or functional defects affecting the first-time user experience.

----

-## Scope

-- Onboarding screens: Welcome, Spend Control, Financial Goals
-- Welcome offer modal
-- First-use contextual help texts

----

-## Test Notes

-### Onboarding Screens

-#### Welcome Screen
-- Verified welcome message is displayed.
-- Tapped on **"GET STARTED"** button.

-#### Spend Control Screen
-- Confirmed message: *"Control your spend and start saving"*.
-- Tapped on **"AMAZING"** button.

-#### Financial Goals Screen
-- Observed message: *"Together we’ll reach your financial goals"*.
-- Tapped on **"I'M READY"** button.

----

-### Welcome Offer Screen

-- Verified the welcome offer modal appears.
-- Tapped on the **close button (X)** to dismiss.

----

-### First-Use Help Texts

-- Observed four contextual help texts upon entering the main app screen.
-- Navigated through each help text using **"Next"** or similar button.

----

 ## Findings

+- ✅ All onboarding screens appeared in the expected sequence with smooth transitions.
-1. **UI Clipping:** The *"I'M READY"* button is partially cut off on smaller screens.
+- 🟠 The "I'm Ready" button was partially cut off on devices with smaller screens.
-2. **Accessibility:** Close button on the welcome offer modal is not visible in high-contrast mode.
+- 🟠 The close (X) button for the welcome offer was difficult to see in high-contrast accessibility mode.
-3. **Grammar Error:** One help text says: *"You're ready to track you're expenses"* — should be **"your expenses"**.
+- 🔴 One of the contextual help texts included a grammatical error: *"You're ready to track you're expenses"* instead of *"your expenses"*.
+- ✅ Contextual help texts were displayed correctly and guided the user through initial actions.

 ---

-## Risks

-- Inaccessible close button could block users from entering the main app.
-- Poor grammar in onboarding can hurt user trust and app credibility.
+## Prioritization of the Charter

+**Priority: High**
+Reason: Onboarding is a user’s first interaction with the app and has a direct impact on user retention, perception of quality, and accessibility.
+Any issues in this flow could lead to drop-off before the user reaches the core functionality of the app.

 ---

-## Recommendations
+## Risks to Mitigate

-- Test UI across different screen sizes and resolutions.
-- Validate all components in accessibility and contrast modes.
-- Proofread all user-facing texts to maintain professionalism.
+- Accessibility issues may prevent users from dismissing overlays, particularly for visually impaired users.
+- UI clipping on smaller screens could block essential navigation, affecting usability.
+- Grammar or content issues can reduce user trust and app professionalism, especially in finance-related apps where accuracy is expected.

 ---